Kyriosity/use-dev/README+/parts/Rvrs/README+/reversible_q-a.md

-# Reversible &mdash; Q&A
+# Reversible &nbsp; &mdash; &nbsp; Q&A

-+ **Is stack homogenous?**\
++ **Is the stack homogenous?**\
 Yes, but generic.

-+ **What for could I need Undo only without Redo?**\
++ **What for could I need Undo only (without Redo)&thinsp;?**\
-The nature of the application may not suppose the ability to redo.
+The nature of the application may not imply the ability to redo.
 Consider a seat reservation in highly competitive scenarios, dependency on other decisions, or must-be-unique random actions.

 + **Why there's RedoAll() but no UndoAll()?**\
-`RedoAll()` will unconditionally restore the most recent state, while limited size stack only the oldest stored (which can be original or not).
+`RedoAll()` will unconditionally restore the most recent state, while a limited-size stack &mdash; only the oldest stored (which can be original or not).

 + **Where's `Clear()`?**\
 Use `new()`.